mechristenson/study-guides/csci585/final-study-guide.md

 1. MapReduce Steps
   0. Data is split into file segments, held in a compute cluster made up of nodes
   1. Mapper task is run in parallel on all the segments (i.e. each segment of each node); each mapper produces output in the form of multiple (key, value) pairs
-  2. (Optional) Combiner operation performs a per-key reduction on each node
+  2. (Optional) Combiner operation performs a per-key reduction on each node (this minimizes the work required for the shuffler and decreases the workload on the reducers)
   3. Key/value output pairs from all mappers are forwarded to a shuffler, which consolidates each key's value into a list and associates it with that key
   4. Shuffler forwards keys and their value lists to multiple reducer tasks; each reducer processes incoming key-value lists and emits a single value for each key